bintersc/MI349FS15/final_files/README.txt

 where that page was generally going.
 In the end, due to my struggles with the algorithm and my lack of hours and hours to type in various spells I have provided that example alone for now while the rest is under development.

+The deviations in the project generally were due to mass overscope.
+I still plan to implement those features, and some friends have expressed interest in throwing in their help now that I need not be working alone on a final project.
+The spell page became a proof of concept due to data generation and algorithm constraints, and the character pages were simplified in order to provide what I consider to be a relatively end-to-end product that is at least useable and helpful, if not complete in terms of all the appropriate data that it should eventually store.

 I was one of the students who wished to pursue an honors option.
 For that option I have implemented relatively secure user accounts myself, hashing and salting the account passwords within an SQL database.
 I am also doing storage for the characters and the vast majority of my data in pushes and pulls from that database.